dora-metrics/pelorus/docs/philosophy/problem.md

 | Product Management | Creates strategic requirements | Software does not support the need | 2-3 Months |
 | Development | Delivers the features | Software does not meet defined need requirements| 2-3 Weeks |
 | Operations  | Keeps the systems running | Ongoing outages and incidents | 1-5 Days |

+!!! further-reading "Further Reading"

+    For more background about the _5 Elements of IT_, we recommend reading [Digital transformation, the open source way :octicons-link-external-24:](https://www.redhat.com/en/resources/digital-transformation-the-open-source-way-ebook), an e-book by Red Hat.

 The Pelorus philosophy proposes that a common language of measurable outcomes can be used to bridge the gaps that often arise across these 5 elements. **We refer to these as _Bridge Outcomes_.**